hmcts/opal-frontend/src/app/components/govuk/govuk-inset-text/readme.md

 ---

-This `README.md` explains how to use and configure the `govuk-inset-text` component to display important information in a GOV.UK-styled box【170†source】.
+This `README.md` explains how to use and configure the `govuk-inset-text` component to display important information in a GOV.UK-styled box.